Alec Bedser took 8 for 18 and 4 for 17 © Getty Images

 Fortunately, Charlie Grove hung around with Taylor and added 49, but both batsmen perished in quick succession.
 Hollies registered a pair (giving Alec Bedser his 600th County Championship wicket), and Keith Dollery remained unbeaten on zero.
 Warwickshire collapsed to 52, losing by an innings and 49 runs in a single day.

-Laker finished with five for 29, while Bedser had four for 17, giving him match figures of 12 for 35.
+Laker finished with 5 for 29 while Bedser had 4 for 17, giving him match figures of 12 for 35.
 They had bowled unchanged in the second innings, which had lasted just 26.4 overs.

 As many as 10 Warwickshire batsmen scored ducks in the match, and two more remained unbeaten on zero.
 In the second innings Taylor (20) and Grove (10) were the only ones to cross ten, and barring them, Gardner (7) and Cartwright (9) were the only other ones to open their accounts.
 Nobody else scored a single run.